- tibetan mastiff

 One of the world’s most famous and beloved breeds, the Saint Bernard is remarkably powerful, yet patient and kind (especially with children).
 As early as 1050, hospice monks utilized these genial giants to locate and rescue travelers buried by drifts and avalanches in snowy passes in the Alps.
 During the following centuries, these charming dogs were used in valley farms and Alpine dairies to guard, herd, and draft.

 Graceful and mischievous, the Siberian Husky was utilized as a sled dog and was capable of hauling light loads over vast expanses of frozen wasteland in sub-zero temperatures.
-In 1925, the breed made headlines when Huskies rushed a lifesaving serum to Nome, Ala. to combat a diphtheria epidemic, traveling 658 miles in only five-and-a-half days.
+In 1925, the breed made headlines when Huskies rushed a lifesaving serum to Nome, Alaska to combat a diphtheria epidemic, traveling 658 miles in only five-and-a-half days.

 Centuries before mechanized agriculture helped farmhands out, they depended upon dogs to assist in various tasks around the barn and homestead.
-Enter the ultimate multitasker: the Standard Schnauzer.
+Enter the ultimate multitasker, the Standard Schnauzer.
 This breed excelled at ratting, herding, guarding, and hunting.

 Since this breed is so ancient, and Tibet has always been isolated, it’s difficult to determine the exact history of these majestic canines.
-But one thing’s for sure: the Tibetan Mastiff is the guard dog supreme.
+But one thing’s for sure.
+The Tibetan Mastiff is the guard dog supreme.
 Mighty guardians of the Himalayas, these dogs may have been used as the blueprint to create all modern mastiffs.

-We hope you enjoyed learning about these Working Group breeds.
-Now when you hear the phrase “work like a dog,” you’ll know exactly what it means!
+Next time you hear the phrase “work like a dog,” you’ll know exactly what it means!